 Lunches are held in our Commons area each day.
 When dismissed for lunch, students must report to the commons within five (5) minutes and remain in the commons until released to go outside, to the library, or until the lunch period ends.
 Students will be directed where to sit based on the most current COVID guidelines once the year begins.

 Students will be assigned their own locker for P.E. class.
 Students are expected to follow these P.E. locker guidelines, and any additional instructions from the P.E. teachers:

-To support a safe and welcoming learning environment, and for health and safety reasons, students are prohibited from bringing the following to school: skateboards, scooters, gambling related items (such as dice), toys, blankets, pajamas, fidget devices, slime, or any other distracting object(s).
+To support a safe and welcoming learning environment, and for health and safety reasons, students are prohibited from bringing the following to school: skateboards, scooters, gambling related items (such as dice), toys, blankets, fidget devices, slime, or any other distracting object(s).
 If observed, these items will be confiscated, and the parent will need to pick up the item at the end of the school day.
 Repeated violations may result in the assignment of corrective actions.
 There may be spirit days during the year where exceptions are made for some items, such as blankets on “Pajama Day”, but all such exceptions will be announced in advance.

 PUBLIC DISPLAYS of AFFECTION (PDA)